Junzki/xhnews-fetcher/README.md

 ## Licence
 GPLv3

+Notice: This project is designed for education and demonstration use.
+Please follow local copyright restrictions.
-Notice: Please do not upload any test cases due to copyright concern.
+Contributing: Please do not upload any test cases due to copyright concerns.